IanLunn/Sequence/README.md

 The following is a complete list of the work still needed to be carried out to reach a stable version ready for launch:

 1. Clear all [listed bugs](https://github.com/IanLunn/Sequence/issues?milestone=11&state=open)
-- keyNavigation should only work when Sequence has focus
 - Implement reverse animations for the `reverseWhenNavigatingBackwards` option
 - Remove event for hashChange when using IE
 - Implement AMD/Require.js support